cs1302uga/cs1302-tutorials/unix/README.rst

 means that the text after the ``$`` character represents a command that should be typed at a prompt.
 In such examples, the first ``$`` character is **not** part of the command.
-To emphasize this, consider the following
+To emphasize this, consider the following example of the ``date`` command:
-example:

 .. code-block:: shell

    $ date

-When you try to execute this command on your own, do not include the first ``$`` character in what you type or paste into your terminal emulator.
+When you try to execute the command on your own, do not include the first ``$`` character in what you type or paste into your terminal emulator.
 If you forget to omit it, then your shell will interpret it as part of the command itself.
 This is illustrated in the figures below.